knative/func/docs/DEVELOPMENT.md

 ## Templates

 When a new Function is created, a few files are placed in the new Function's directory.
-This includes source code illustrating a minimal Function of the requested type (language runtime and function signature) as well as Function metadata (`func.yaml`).
+This includes source code illustrating a minimal Function of the requested type (language runtime and function signature) as well as Function metadata in a `func.yaml` file.

 The source of these templates is `./templates`; a directory subdivided by language and template name.
 For example, the Go HTTP template is located in `./templates/go/http`.
 The client library and CLI are self-contained by encoding this directory as `pkged.go`.
 Therefore any updates to templates requires re-generating this file.